mwales/chip8/README.md

 Chip8 Emulation and Disassembler

 Note to audience:  This will be an exploration process (not reading a guide on how its recommended to do something, but just blast forward on my own path of discovery, which could end in spectacular, but educational, failure.)
-I realize that this is not the best attitude for a workplace, but my participation in the challenge is also to have fun and learn.

 # Tools